-The Ignatian Leaders Scholarship was established to recognize and honor twenty (20) incoming first-year students whose commitment to academic excellence, leadership potential, and community service is evident in their high school and pre-collegiate involvement.
-Ten of the selected scholars will be women, and ten will be men.
+The Ignatian Leaders Scholarship was established to recognize and honor twenty (20) incoming first year students whose commitment to academic excellence, leadership potential, and community service has been made evident in their high school and pre-collegiate involvement.
+Ten of the selected Scholars will be women, and ten will be men.

-The Ignatian Leaders Scholarship takes its name from Saint Ignatius of Loyola, the founder of the Society of Jesus (also known as the Jesuits).
+The Ignatian Leaders Scholarship takes its name from Saint Ignatius of Loyola, the founder of the Society of Jesus.
 Ignatius was born in 1491 in Azpeitia, a town in northern Spain.
-In his youth, he fashioned himself a romantic courtier and soldier, but an injury he suffered in the Battle of Pamplona in 1521 changed his life forever.
-While recuperating from his injury, Ignatius underwent a religious conversion and pledged himself to the service of God.
-Following years of preparation and education, Ignatius was ordained a Catholic priest, and with the blessing of Pope Paul III, he and a group of men formed the Society of Jesus in 1540.
-Ignatius’ vision, practical guidance, and charisma earned the Jesuits many followers, and it is in recognition of his extraordinary vision and leadership that this scholarship bears his name.
-Gonzaga University proudly celebrates its heritage as one of twenty-eight Jesuit colleges and universities in the United States.
+From early youth he fashioned himself a romantic courtier and soldier, but an injury suffered in the battle of Pamplona in 1521 changed his life forever.
+Recuperating from his injuries, Ignatius underwent a religious conversion and pledged himself to the service of God.
+Following years of preparation and education, Ignatius was ordained a Catholic priest.
+With the blessing of Pope Paul III, he and a group of men formed the Society of Jesus (“the Jesuits”) in 1540.
+Ignatius’ vision, practical guidance, and charisma gained the Jesuits many followers, and it is in recognition of his extraordinary vision and leadership that this scholarship is so named.
+St. Ignatius of Loyola died in 1556.
+Gonzaga University proudly celebrates its heritage as one of the twenty-eight Jesuit universities in the United States.

-* A limited number of need-based travel stipends will be offered to those finalists who indicate that the travel distance is cost-prohibitive.
-Additional information regarding the Competition Weekend will be provided to finalists when they are notified of their selection.
+Invited finalists will participate in activities hosted on campus and at Gonzaga’s Bozarth Retreat Center for the weekend.
+All meals, materials, and lodging (including separate housing for men and women) will be provided by the University.
+However, invited participants are expected to travel to and from the Competition Weekend at their own expense.
+A limited number of need-based travel stipends will be offered to those finalists who indicate that the travel distance is cost-prohibitive.
+Additional information regarding the Competition Weekend will be provided to finalists at the time finalist decisions are made.